gokhansengun/twitter-flood-generator/README.md

     Ov yeah!
     ```

-4. After building the image or just using existing docker image `gsengun/twitter-flood`, make a container tweeting the text on twitter on behalf of you:
+4. After building the image or just using existing docker image `gsengun/twitter-flood`, make a container Tweeting the text on twitter on behalf of you:

     ```
     $ docker run --rm --env-file twitter.env -v $(pwd)/mytext:/mytext tfg:latest /mytext